hannestschofenig/tschofenig-ids/cose-hpke/draft-tschofenig-cose-hpke.md

 ## HPKE Decryption with Open

-The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the enc and ct parameters obtained from the sender.
+The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the enc and ct parameters received from the sender.
 The "aad" and the "info" parameters are obtained via the context of the usage.

 The OpenBase function will, if successful, decrypt "ct".
 When decrypted, the result will be the CEK.
-The CK is the symmetric key used to decrypt the ciphertext in the COSE_Encrypt
+The CK is the symmetric key used to decrypt the ciphertext in the COSE_Encrypt structure.

 ## Info Structure

 This specification re-uses the context information structure defined in
-{{RFC8152}} for use with the HPKE algorithm inside the info structure, which is repeated in {{cddl-cose-kdf }} for easier readability.
+{{RFC8152}} for use with the HPKE algorithm.
+This payload becomes the content of the info parameter for the HPKE functions.
+For better readability of this specification the COSE_KDF_Context structure is repeated in {{cddl-cose-kdf }}.

 ~~~
    PartyInfo = (